“The way things are looking right now,

 The 2014 Door County Fall 50 Event Guide is now available online.
 It has the individual leg maps and lots of useful information for team members and captains.
-CLICK HERE or on the image below to download the event guide in pdf format.
+CLICK HERE to download the event guide in pdf format.
 Full-color, printed copies of the event guide will be available at packet pick up on race weekend.

 Start time assignments for this year’s Door County Fall 50 are now posted to the event website.
 See button on the right side.